gereon-t/trajectopy-core/README.md

 - `scatter_marker_size` (int): The size of markers in scatter plots.
 Default value is 5.
 - `scatter_detailed` (bool): Indicates whether to show scatter plots for each degree of freedom.
 Default value is False.

+#### Mapbox Settings

+These settings currently only apply to trajectory only plots without deviations.

+- `scatter_mapbox` (bool): Indicates whether the trajectory should be plotted onto a map.
+Default value is False.
+- `scatter_mapbox_style` (str): The style of the map.
+For some styles, a Mapbox token is required.
+Default value is "open-street-map".
+- `scatter_mapbox_zoom` (int): The zoom level of the map.
+Default value is 15.
+- `scatter_mapbox_token` (str): The Mapbox token.
+Default value is "".

+The mapbox token can be obtained from [https://www.mapbox.com/](https://www.mapbox.com/) after creating a free account.

 #### Position Units and Names

 - `pos_x_name` (string): Name for the X-axis position.
 Default: "x".